 - After three weeks, you should feel noticeably better.
-Perhaps you’re more free from aches and pains.
+Perhaps you’re freer from aches and pains.
 Maybe chronic health problems have eased.
-It’s likely you feel more alert, focused and in a generally better mood.
+It’s likely you feel more alert, focused, and in a generally better mood.

 - If you don’t feel any different, you may choose to extend your elimination period by another week or two.
 If there is still no change, your diet may not be the problem.
 Consult a doctor for further advice.

 - Provided you’re continuing your diet, the next step is to reintroduce a food group for one day.
 Begin with a food group you suspect could be causing the problems.
 (We’ll suggest what these could be below).

 - For the next two days, continue your elimination diet without any banned foods, and take note of any changes in your physical and mental state.

 - Redo the previous two steps (4&5), but with a different food group.

 If your previous health problems return after consuming a particular food group, that’s a very clear sign that these foods are causing the problem.